Damien111/Damien111/README.md

 - **Kurumi Tokisaki**, a private discord bot built for the Fallen-Networks gaming community.
 - **Anna Nishikinomiya**, a NSFW addon meant for the Yuno Gasai discord bot.
 - **Shinoa Hiragi**, a currency addon for the Yuno Gasai discord bot meant to replicate and expand upon Yuno’s currency features in a style similar to Dank Memer.
-- **Tohka Yatogami**, an undecided addon for the Yuno Gasai discord bot.
+- **Tohka Yatogami**, a gacha addon for the Yuno Gasai discord bot meant to expand upon Yuno's commands to add features similar to Mudae.
 - **Yuno Gasai API**, a highly optimized & expansive web API meant for my discord bots that expands upon features other public API's lack.

 ## 👯 Communities